kumahq/kuma-website/docs/docs/0.5.0/policies/mutual-tls.md

       conf:
         caCert:
           RSAbits: 2048
-          expiration: 10y
+          expiration: 87600h
 ```

-You will apply the configuration with `kumactl apply -f [..]` or via the [HTTP API](/docs/0.5.0/documentation/http-api).
+We will apply the configuration with `kumactl apply -f [..]` or via the [HTTP API](/docs/0.5.0/documentation/http-api).
 :::
 ::::